The Programme

 ACES internal GESI monitoring and evaluation (M&E) framework

-This M&E framework can be used by the appointed GESI point person who can monitor the progress and evaluate ACES project GESI activities as well as internal organisational structures and processes.
+This M&E framework can be used by the appointed GESI point person, who can monitor the progress and evaluate ACES project GESI activities as well as internal organisational structures and processes.

 GESI Training module

-Gender Equality and Social Inclusion (GESI) in cooling and cold-chain
+Gender Equality and Social Inclusion (GESI) in cooling and cold-chain training at the Clean Cooling Academy.

 SEAH Policy